nf-core/website/markdown/events/2021/hackathon-march-2021.md

 Throughout the three days, we will be running (/trialling) a nf-core hackathon **bingo**!
 To join the game, you can go the following [link](https://nfcore-hackathon-2021-03-bingo.web.app/?game=nf-core-hackathon).
 Check the instructions at the bottom of the page.

-Furthermore, during Tuesday's social event (see schedule above), we will be running a short Quiz and escape room!
+Furthermore, during Wednesday's social event (see schedule above), we will be running a short Quiz and escape room!

 All social activites are of course optional, but hope to see as many people joining in as possible!